Passeriformes / Passeridae / Pyrgilauda

 Distribution & Habitat

-Resident across Tibet and adjacent areas of central and western China, inhabiting high-altitude grasslands, stony steppes, and plateaus.
-Winter range extends to Uttarakhand, Nepal, Sikkim, and Bhutan, sometimes at lower elevations.
-Occupies wide, open steppe meadows, pastures, and areas near human settlements.
-Primarily sedentary, undertaking only irregular altitudinal movements in response to harsh weather rather than long-distance migrations.
+Naturally found in Tibet and adjacent areas of central and western China.
+Winters south to Uttarakhand, Nepal, Sikkim, and Bhutan, sometimes at lower altitudes.
+Habitat includes wide, open steppe meadows, pastures, alpine temperate grasslands, barren stony steppes, plateaus, and areas near human settlements.
+Mainly sedentary with irregular altitudinal movements in response to bad weather; no long-distance migration.

 Behavior & Ecology